About ICB worship on Zoom:

 You will be “muted” upon entering the zoom room.
 Please stay muted during the service.

-Please be patient as we try to overcome any glitches with our new technical set-up at Student Christian Centre.
-Newcomers/visitors online: You are warmly welcome to introduce yourselves via the Zoom “chat” feature.
+Please be patient as we try to overcome any glitches with our technical set-up at BCC.

 is delivered on zoom by our minister, Revd.
 Chee Keong Yong

-Scroll down, too, for news: In-person Evening services have restarted on Sundays.Worship starts at 6.30pm.
+Scroll down, too, for news of in-person Evening services in April at BCGH.

-Sunday Classes for young people of 9 to 13 years The former Faith Formation class has recently ended but if you have a middle-school age child or children who would like to join a similar course, please let Pastor Chee know.
-If there are enough students, a new Faith Formation group could be started. email: email@example.com
+Sunday Classes for young people of 9 to 13 years The former Faith Formation class has just ended but if you have a middle-school age child or children who would like to join a similar course, please let Pastor Chee know.
+If there are enough students, a new Faith Foundation group could be formed. email: firstname.lastname@example.org

 from our Minister, Pastor Chee